Alpha-VLLM/Lumina-T2X/README.md

 ## ⚙️ Diverse Configurations

-We support diverse configurations, including various text encoders, DiTs of different parameter sizes, various inference methods, and different VAE encoders.
+We support diverse configurations, including text encoders, DiTs of different parameter sizes, inference methods, and VAE encoders.
 Additionally, we offer features such as 1D-RoPE, image enhancement, and more.

 <p align="center">
  <img src="./assets/diverse_config.png" width="100%"/>